Medically reviewed by Dr. Golsa Gholampour, MD. Last updated April 2026.

 Birth Control Requirements

-Because GLP-1 medications can potentially affect fetal development, reliable birth control is strongly recommended for women of childbearing potential throughout treatment.
+Because GLP-1 medications can potentially affect fetal development, using reliable birth control is strongly recommended for women of childbearing potential throughout treatment.
 The prescribing information for both semaglutide and tirzepatide emphasizes this requirement.

 An Important Interaction: Oral Contraceptives